-Here's an example of my Life Mastery book description:
+Here's an example of my 67 Morning Ritual Habits book description:

 This book description uses all 4000 characters.
-To read the entire description, check out my book Life Mastery on Amazon.
+To read the entire description, check out my book 67 Morning Ritual Habits For Your Body, Mind And Spirit on Amazon.

 I will also mention that with most of my books, I use a pen name.
 A pen name is essentially a made-up name that is common for authors to use.
 Mark Twain is a pen name, for example.
 I use a pen name simply because these are books that I didn't personally write, so I prefer not to keep my name behind them.
-I see myself more as a “publisher”, than the actual author of these books.
-In the case of my Life Mastery book, I use my own name behind it because I personally wrote it and am proud of it.
-So if you aren't comfortable using your own name, don't worry, just use a pen name or you can even put in initials, like “Stefan P.”
+I see myself more as a “publisher” than the actual author of these books.
+In the case of my 67 Morning Ritual Habits book, I use my own name behind it because I personally wrote it and am proud of it.
+So if you aren't comfortable using your own name, don't worry, just use a pen name or you can even put in initials, like “Stefan J.”